 07.30 Conference Registration, Coffee Service, Poster Session & Open Exhibition Sponsored by Transocean

-08.35 Keynote Presentation: Hilde Røed, Vice President Sustainability, Equinor ASA
+08.35 Keynote Presentation: Hilde Røed, Senior Vice President Climate & Sustainability, Equinor ASA

 09.00 Panel: Green Transition: Future of Energy Mix and Opportunities for the Drilling Industry

-Moderator: Neil Forrest, VP Sustainability, Seadrill, Chairman IADC Sustainability Committee
+Moderator: Neil Forrest, Vice President Sustainability, Seadrill, Chairman IADC Sustainability Committee

 The green transition is possibly the most important global issue being discussed in this decade.
 There is significant variation between the different regions of the world regarding how our industry is being affected.
 However, in Europe, the transition is already a reality, not least because of the “Green Deal”, which has enshrined into law the ambition to achieve carbon neutrality by 2050.
 We see how our main customers, the oil and gas companies, are widening the scope of their activities very fast to include various green energy technologies, often in areas where we have the relevant equipment and expertise.
 It is therefore important for us to understand how we may best improve and adapt so as to sustain drilling activities in a low carbon future.
 Our panel will help us with that understanding.